Safety in Canada

-Before leaving for your destination, make sure you are familiar with your bus route and schedule.
-Alternatively, taxis are a good way to get home when it is late and dark.
-Keep the number for a taxi company on hand, just in case.
-Canadian taxis should all have running meters showing the cost of the ride.
+Make sure you are familiar with your bus route and schedule.
+Taxis are a good way to get home when it is late and dark.
+Keep the number for a taxi company on hand.
 Drivers will not try to negotiate a price with you.

-Along with the classic taxi, rideshare in Canada is nearly as prevalent as it is in the US.
-Uber might be the most popular option worldwide, but some savvy startups have given Canada riders more options including but not limited to: Kangaride, Poparide, Lyft, Carma Carpooling
+- Along with the classic taxi, rideshare in Canada is nearly as prevalent as it is in the US, like Uber.

-Many public transportation systems also offer special assistance for those traveling alone at night.
-When taking the bus, make sure you know your route and bus schedule beforehand, and choose busy, well-lit bus stops after dark.
-Whenever possible, choose a seat up front, close to the bus driver so they can step in if someone is harassing you.
-Don’t be afraid to switch seats if someone is making you uncomfortable.
-Your comfort and safety is more important than avoiding being seen as rude.
+- Many public transportation systems also offer special assistance for those traveling alone at night.
 During late hours, try asking your bus driver to stop at the street closest to your destination, so you can cut down on walking alone after dark as much as possible.

 When walking alone, be aware of who and what is going on around you.
-Avoid walking with headphones in or anything else that might distract you from your surroundings.
-Some areas might be safer than others.
+Avoid walking with headphones in that might distract you from your surroundings.
 Ask advice for the best routes to take when going out.
-Always walk on well-lit, busy streets at night, and travel with a friend whenever possible.
-Avoid isolated areas, such as parks or alleys.
-If you have to walk alone, walk with confidence, and make sure you plan your route to and from your destination.

-Many college campuses offer services such as "safety escorts" and transportation to assist students traveling around campus after dark.
-It’s a good idea to have the numbers for these services programmed into your phone.
+- Many college campuses offer services such as "safety escorts" and transportation to assist students traveling around campus after dark.

 Drinking and Parties